 - 31. Paragraph 290.168 of the Code states that firms may provide services related to the preparation of accounting records and financial statements to an audit client that is not a public interest entity where the services are of a routine or mechanical nature, so long as any self-review threat created is reduced to an acceptable level.
-Examples of such services include: - providing payroll services based on client-originated data; - recording transactions for which the client has determined or approved the appropriate account classification; - posting transactions coded by the client to the general ledger; - posting client-approved entries to the trial balance; and - preparing financial statements based on information in the trial balance.
+Services that are routine or mechanical in nature require little to no professional judgement from the professional accountant.
+Some examples of such services are: - Preparing payroll calculations or reports based on client-originated data for approval and payment by the client. - Recording recurring transactions for which amounts are easily determinable from source documents or originating data, such as a utility bill where the client has determined or approved the appropriate account classification. - Recording a transaction for which the client has already determined the amount to be recorded, even though the transaction involves a significant degree of subjectivity. - Calculating depreciation on fixed assets when the client determines the accounting policy and estimates of useful life and residual values. - Posting client-approved entries to the trial balance. - Preparing financial statements based on information in the client-approved trial balance and preparing the related notes based on client-approved records.